Note 1 - Description of Business and Summary of Significant Accounting Policies

 Recognition and Measurement of Financial Assets and Financial Liabilities.
 The standard is intended to improve the recognition, measurement, presentation and disclosure of financial instruments.
 Among other changes, there will

 nolonger be an available-for-sale classification for which changes in fair value are currently reported in other comprehensive income for equity securities with readily determinable fair values.
-Equity investments with readily determinable fair values will be measured at fair value with changes in fair value recognized in net income.
-ASU
+This ASU is effective using the modified retrospective approach for annual periods and interim periods within those annual periods beginning after

 December 15, 2018,which for us is